 What Does the Future Hold for Digital Marketing?
 4 Top Trends

-Ever since companies began to first get behind the digital revolution, strategists in the marketing department have eagerly explored the possibilities of cyberspace in an effort to expand, refine and optimize their campaigns in this new arena.
+Ever since companies first started getting behind the digital revolution, strategists in their marketing departments have eagerly explored the possibilities of cyberspace in an effort to expand, refine and optimize their campaigns in this new arena.
 From email marketing initiatives to search engine optimization and a wealth of other groundbreaking advancements, companies are putting more resources toward these projects than ever before.
 In fact, according to AdAge, a study from Mondo revealed that 80 percent of companies will increase their digital marketing budgets in the next year.

 “Brand strategists must always evolve their marketing outlooks.”

 Of course, as with any burgeoning tech phenomenon, marketing in the digital landscape is continuously evolving with the times and brand strategists are tasked with staying on top of these developments to maintain a strong competitive edge.
 To assist them in their efforts, here’s a look at four top trends in digital marketing today.

 1. Personalized experiences: Individualization isn’t just a marketing buzzword – it’s a paradigm upon which the entire digital marketplace is built, from ecommerce to customer support and social media branding.
 As an article from Forbes recently pointed out, personalized marketing is essential to attracting and retaining the next generation of consumers, who expect tailored experiences across a multitude of media formats and channels.
 The source noted that 78 percent of digital marketers are prioritizing individualization, solidifying the trend across industries.

 How can brands ensure that they are delivering a personalized experience to all of their current and prospective audience members?
 Lisa Moffeit, director of customer retention and acquisition at Rhapsody, recommended that strategists “look at shopping behavior and other brand touch points to determine customer preferences.”